COALAIP/specs/README.md

 properties.

-### The LCC Party Model
+### The LCC Party `Entity`

-A recommendation of the LCC is that the Party model must be able to represent any class of party,
+The LCC recommends that a Party should be able to represent any of the following classes of parties:
-meaning:

-- a rightsholder
+- Rightsholders
-- a licensor
+- Licensors
-- a administrator
+- Administrators
-- a user
+- Users
-- or any other participant doing something related to a right.
+- Or any other participants related to rights

-In the LCC RRM document a party has to have the following properties:
+RRM Parties must have the following properties:

-- **PartyType:** Defines whether the party is an individual or a group of individuals
+- **PartyType:** Defines if the Party is an individual or a group of individuals
-- **DateOfBirth:** Only if `PartyType == 'lcc:Individual'`
+- **DateOfBirth:** Party's date of birth; only if `PartyType == 'lcc:Individual'`
-- **DateOfDeath:** Only if `PartyType == 'lcc:Individual'`
+- **DateOfDeath:** Party's date of death; only if `PartyType == 'lcc:Individual'`

-Additionally, a Party can have the following outgoing references to respective other entities:
+Additionally, a Party can have the following outgoing links to other entities:

-- a self-referencing link (one-to-many relationship)
-- a link to a Place (one-to-many relationship)
+- Links to other Parties (`0 - n`; one-to-many): *RelatedParty*
+- Links to Places (`0 - n`; one-to-many): *RelatedPlace*

-Visualized the LCC Party model looks like this:
+Visualized, the RRM Party looks like:

 ![](media/lccrrmparty.png)

-Another feature of the LCC RRM Party model is that it must only have a `DateOfBirth` and a `DateOfDeath` when its `PartyType` is `lcc:Individual`.
-Other features are that it may have self-referencing links as well as links to LCC RRM Places.
-Note that using the property `PartyType` an LCC RRM Party can both represent an individual as well as an organization.

 #### Proposed Transformation

-*Side note: In this chapter, we describe the transformation of the LCC RRM Party model to a JSON-LD/IPLD Person and/or Organization very literally, as we want to provide reasoning for individual steps of the transformation.
-This will just be the case for this chapter, as in essence the rationale for transforming other models is fairly similar.*
+*Note: We will describe the transformation of a RRM Party into a JSON-LD/IPLD Person and Organization very literally, so as to provide reasoning for the individual steps taken in the transformation.
+This will only be the case for this `Entity`, as the rationale for transforming later `Entity` types will be fairly similar.*

+Schema.org makes both a [Person](http://schema.org/Person) and an [Organization](http://schema.org/Organization)
-schema.org defines already both a [schema.org/Person](http://schema.org/Person) as well as a [schema.org/Organization](http://schema.org/Organization).
-Hence, there is no need to define both concepts as a single model and differentiate using `PartyType`.
-To value Separation of Concerns, lets first transform the LCC RRM Party model with `PartyType == 'lcc:Individual'`, then apply the discovered results to `PartyType == 'lcc:Organization'`.
+available; hence, there is no need to define either concept as a single model differentiated by `PartyType`.
+To keep the transformation of the `Entity` into an RDF schema simple, let us first transform a RRM Party with `PartyType == 'lcc:Individual'` and then apply the learnings to an RRM Party with `PartyType == 'lcc:Organization'`.

-##### Transform LCC RRM Party to RDF Person
+##### Transformation of RRM Party to an RDF Person

-Using the minimum number of properties the LCC RRM describes, a `PartyType == 'lcc:Individual'` LCC RRM Party in JSON-LD/IPLD using schema.org's Person could look like this:
+Using the minimum number of properties described in the RRM, an RRM Party with `PartyType == 'lcc:Individual'` could look like this as a schema.org Person:

 ```javascript